nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       Sometimes it is improperly used as a synonym of :term:`commit <Commit>`.

    Personal Unblocking Key (PUK)
-      A key used to to reset a PIN that has been lost or forgotten for a SIM card.
+      A key used to reset a PIN that has been lost or forgotten for a SIM card.

    Power Amplifier (PA)
       A device used to increase the transmit power level of a radio signal.